Joey de Leon: Tito, Vic and Joey

 In 1975, de Leon became a co-host of GMA Network's late afternoon variety show Discorama hosted by Bobby Ledesma.
 He invited his former co-stars at OK Lang, the Sotto brothers Tito, Vic and Val, to join him at Discorama.
 Only Tito and Vic accepted de Leon's invitation.
 The newly-formed trio began to do comedy newscast segments interspersed with Top 40 hit-song parodies.
-Originally, the trio's appearance was supposed to be a one-off invitation as Discorama was set to be axed but after getting good feedback from the viewers and ratings were high, the show was given a new lease on life by GMA management.
+Originally, the trio's appearance was supposed to be a one-off invitation as Discorama was set to be axed but after getting good feedback from the viewers and high ratings, the show was given a new lease on life by GMA management.
 The trio was later invited to become part of the noontime show Student Canteen as they released 12 albums based on their Discorama Tough Hits segment.

 The sitcom Iskul Bukol gave them nationwide fame as comedians.
 Soon after, other TV and movie offers came knocking on the trio's door.

 In 1979, Tito, Vic and Joey began hosting the noontime show Eat Bulaga!, which was pitted against the more established Student Canteen.
 Not long after, Eat Bulaga! toppled Student Canteen from the ratings.
 The trio is still active on both Holy Week Dramas every Lenten Season and also on comedy variety show on Eat Bulaga!.